-- (a) if appropriate, to be aware of their responsibilities under the Authority's Financial Regulations and the code of practice on tenders and contracts - (b) to ensure that risk management processes are in place to identify and assess all known risks - (c) to ensure that project appraisal processes are in place to assess the viability of the project in terms of resources, staffing and expertise - (d) to agree and accept formally the roles and responsibilities of each of the partners involved in the project before the project commences - (e) to communicate regularly with other partners throughout the project so that problems can be identified and shared to achieve their successful resolution.
+(a) if appropriate, to be aware of their responsibilities under the Authority's Financial Regulations and the code of practice on tenders and contracts

+(b) to ensure that risk management processes are in place to identify and assess all known risks

+(c) to ensure that project appraisal processes are in place to assess the viability of the project in terms of resources, staffing and expertise

+(d) to agree and accept formally the roles and responsibilities of each of the partners involved in the project before the project commences a) To advise on effective controls that will ensure that resources are not wasted.

+(e) to communicate regularly with other partners throughout the project so that problems can be identified and shared to achieve their successful resolution.